by Michelle Riess

 For most of my life, I didn’t feel especially close or connected to either of my [adoptive] parents, particularly my [adoptive] mother, who was an alcoholic and had some mental health issues.
-I always felt out of place and in the way, not completely comfortable within my own family.
+I always felt out of place or in the way, and not completely comfortable within my own family.
 I often wondered to myself why they even had children in the first place (my [adoptive] mother mostly.)
 I can’t really explain it, but it was this sense that I didn’t feel the same way about my [adoptive] parents as my friends felt about their own parents (and vice versa.)
 From the time I was around 11 years old, I recognized a number of major differences between my family’s interactions with each other, and the interactions between the families of my friends.
 This became especially evident by my early teens when my [adoptive] mother’s drinking escalated and her behaviors became more problematic.
+It bothers me deeply that nobody, including members of my adoptive family, never spoke up or took action when there were clearly issues–especially with my adoptive mother.
 If you have these types of feelings or have even had some suspicions that you could be adopted, it may be something that calls for further investigation–especially if there are other red flags present.

 * STRANGERS ASKING IF YOU HAVE A TWIN, SIBLING, ETC. *